rcav8tr/CS2Mod-BuildingUse/ReadMe.md

   For example, Electricity and Police are the same color because their icons are the same color.
   Some building types with white/gray icons use a different arbitrary color to differentiate them from the default off-white color.

-For Red and Various, building use is indicated by the color brightness:  the lightest color is 0% used and the darkest color is 100% used.
+For Red and Various, building use is indicated by the color brightness:  the lightest color is 0% used and the darkest color is 100% used (see Reverse Colors below).

 ### Specialized Industry Lots
+- When unchecked (default), only the hub building color is set.
 - When checked, the color of the attached lot for each specialized industry is set the same as its hub building to make the building use easier to see.

+### Reverse Colors
-- When unchecked (default), only the hub building color is set.
+- When unchecked (default), low to high building use is represented by lighter to darker colors (or red, yellow, green for 3 Colors).
+- When checked, low to high building use is represented by darker to lighter colors (or green, yellow, red for 3 Colors).

 # Compatibility
 The mod is translated into all the languages supported by the base game.